12 Steps to Protect Your Finances When Leaving an Abusive Relationship

-Of those who experience violence, 94-99% also experience financial abuse, according to the National Coalition Against Domestic Violence.
+Of those who experience violence, 94 to 99% also experience financial abuse, according to the National Coalition Against Domestic Violence.

-“Like all abuse, financial abuse takes a lot of forms, but it’s all controlling behavior; power and control,” says Casey Harden, General Secretary of World YWCA.
+“Like all abuse, financial abuse takes a lot of forms, but it’s all controlling behavior — power and control,” said Casey Harden, General Secretary of World YWCA.
 “Imagine tightening the reins on the financial condition of the home, so that there’s limited options.”

-Abusive partners may leave you out of major decisions and purchase a home that’s well out of your family’s budget, for example.
+Abusers may leave their partner out of major decisions and purchase a home that’s well out of the family’s budget, for example.
 They may run up credit card debt without their partner’s knowledge or input, lie about paying bills or damage valuable property.